From a Cluttered Map to a Clear

 Overview

-Tools Used: Figma, FigJam, Jira, Confluence, Hotjar, Google Workspace, Tableau
+Figma, FigJam, Jira, Confluence, Hotjar, Google Analytics, Google Workspace, Tableau, QGIS

 What is the Product?